ig3/anki-limitnew/README.md

-If both enableDeckLimits and enableTotalLimits are true, then this parameter determines whether the number of new cards for a given deck is maximum of the two limits.
+If both enableDeckLimits and enableTotalLimits are true, then this parameter determines whether the number of new cards for a given deck is the maximum of the two limits or the minimum of them.

 ### totalWorkloadLimit - default 200